 3. Don’t feel pressured to bring technology into every lesson.

-Yes, my classes love to play Trivia with their buzzers, and they think it is so fun to see race cars zoom across my Smartboard, but they also love good, old-fashioned board games.
+Yes, my classes love to play trivia games with their buzzers, and they think it is so fun to see race cars zoom across my Smartboard, but they also love good, old-fashioned board games.

-My students particularly love this board game for reinforcing French clothing.
-This is a great, non-threatening way to get beginners to speak.
+My students particularly love board games, because they are a great, non-threatening way to get beginners to speak.
 Students play in groups of 2-4 and create sentences using the vocabulary depicted on the board.
 Because they get to practice in small groups, they are willing to test out their new vocabulary.

-If you have advanced learners, you can ask them to also describe the weather in which they’d wear that article or clothing or say an activity they would do during in that outfit.
+If you have advanced learners, you can ask them to also talk about what they do in the place shown or say how often they go there.
 Make it really hard by combining the two!
 Want to differentiate even more?
 You can turn board games into French grammar games by requiring students to use a certain verb tense.

 2. Board races